A look at Contractors All Risk Insurance, a policy for construction projects that covers a broad range of risks.

 • The contractor’s claims history.

-It Is also possible for CAR policies to cover sub-contractors even when they are not specifically named on the policy, but this is a complex area of law which cannot be adequately addressed within the space of this article.
+It is also possible for CAR policies to cover sub-contractors even when they are not specifically named on the policy, but this is a complex area of law which cannot be adequately addressed within the space of this article.

 What does it mean for a Contractor All Risk policy to be in “joint names”?

-Where a Contractor All Risk policy is in joint names, it will be a “composite insurance” policy (also known as “co-insurance”).
-The policy is “composite” because it is a single policy that covers the differing interests of several parties.
 Essentially, it is a collection of insurance policies which, for administrative ease and to lower costs, have been brought together in a single policy.
-Because the contractor and the employer have differing interests in the construction project, they derive different protections from a joint names Contractor All Risk policy.
+Because the contractor and the employer have differing interests in the construction project, they derive different protections from a joint names Contractors’ All Risk policy, in contrast to having joint identical interest as with a joint insurance policy.
 This is an important fact to be aware of, on which both parties need specialist legal advice.

 Conclusion

-In summary, although Contractor All Risk insurance is simple and reassuring at first glance by covering “all risks”, it is a complex — but also essential — type of insurance policy for construction projects.
+In summary, although Contractors’ All Risk insurance is simple and reassuring at first glance by covering “all risks”, it is a complex — but also essential — type of insurance policy for construction projects.

 Whilst we are not insurance advisers, we are regularly involved in drafting the insurance provisions of construction contracts.
 We also regularly liaise with insurance brokers and other technical advisers to assist clients with their insurance requirements and legislating for these in their construction contracts.